-Smart working is a new form of work organization that optimizes the company's resources to satisfy management and employees
+Smart working is a new form of work organization that optimizes the company's resources to satisfy both management and employees.

 It's very simple: work smart by taking into account the new forms of hybrid work organizations, the post-covid environment and the role of new technologies.

 The principle of smart working is to revolutionize the way we understand our way of working.

 Why do organizations need to become more flexible?

 There are several major steps that characterize the practice of smart working in companies.
 In this article we will detail how you can improve your performance by optimizing the way your teams work.

 Smart working is a concept born of new technologies and new ways of working new hybrid work modes (telecommuting, flex office, hot desking) that offers more flexibility and adaptability to the modern work organization.

 Smart working is a set of managerial practices created to help organizations rethink their approach to work, and to encourage them to adopt digital innovations.